Zian-0427/Zian-0427.github.io/_pages/about.md

 # 🧑‍💻 Biography

 I am an incoming Ph.D. student of <a href='https://www.cis.pku.edu.cn'>the School of Intelligence Science and Technology</a> of Peking University, advised by <a href='https://muhanzhang.github.io'>Prof. Muhan Zhang</a>.
-I'm also a member of GraphPKU Lab (<a href='https://github.com/GraphPKU'>Lab github</a>).
+Our group's github is (<a href='https://github.com/GraphPKU'>GraphPKU</a>).

-My recent work focuses on geometric deep learning and the expressiveness of graph neural networks.
+My recent work focuses on geometric deep learning.
 If you're also interested in related fields, welcome to contact me!